waheb2020/lorawan-stack/doc/content/getting-started/migrating-from-networks/migrate-from-chirpstack.md

 weight: 3
 ---

-This section contains instructions on how to migrate devices from ChirpStack to {{% tts %}}.
+This section contains instructions on how to migrate end devices from ChirpStack to {{% tts %}}.

 <!--more-->

-Devices and applications can easily be migrated from ChirpStack to {{% tts %}} with the `ttn-lw-migrate` tool.
-This tool is used for exporting devices and applications to a [JSON file]({{< ref "getting-started/migrating-from-networks/device-json.md" >}}) containing their description.
+End devices and applications can easily be migrated from ChirpStack to {{% tts %}} with the `ttn-lw-migrate` tool.
+This tool is used for exporting end devices and applications to a [JSON file]({{< ref "getting-started/migrating-from-networks/device-json.md" >}}) containing their description.
 This file can later be imported in {{% tts %}} as described in the [Import End Devices in The Things Stack]({{< ref "getting-started/migrating-from-networks/import-devices.md" >}}) section.

 First, configure the environment with the following variables modified according to your setup: